http-samc/CasEel/README.md

 ## Contributing
 If you can help acomplish any of the TODO's, please make a PR!

-However, CasEel was made specifically for autosaving.
+Keep in mind CasEel was made specifically for autosaving.
 There are other great tools, like [AutoCCM](https://github.com/gabeclasson/Auto-CCM) that already implement other quality of life features!

 Both of these can coexist as two separate extensions, so there's no need to reinvent the wheel.